damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

 * [ ] Jacob/CEO: Invite team members' Gitlab.com account to the [gitlab.com group](https://gitlab.com/groups/gitlab-com/group_members) as a developer
 * [ ] Jacob/CEO: Create a [new dev.GitLab.org account](https://dev.gitlab.org/admin/users/new) and invite to the [gitlab group](https://dev.gitlab.org/groups/gitlab/group_members) as a developer
 * [ ] Hiring manager: Invite to team meeting
-* [ ] HR: Send [People Information sheet](https://docs.google.com/spreadsheets/d/1vpFL7pPD6DYg9bgnW9JOFUKTg1XkTs10yOOyB7KqWxM/edit#gid=0) and instruct to return answers via email or slack
+* [ ] People Ops: Send [People Information sheet](https://docs.google.com/spreadsheets/d/1vpFL7pPD6DYg9bgnW9JOFUKTg1XkTs10yOOyB7KqWxM/edit#gid=0) and instruct to return answers via email or slack
-* [ ] HR: [Add to Lastpass](https://lastpass.com/enterprise_create.php) and create folder for new hire in Lastpass
+* [ ] People Ops: [Add to Lastpass](https://lastpass.com/enterprise_create.php) and create folder for new hire in Lastpass
-* [ ] HR: Put People Information into Profiles in Lastpass
+* [ ] People Ops: Put People Information into Profiles in Lastpass
-* [ ] HR: Set up meeting with new team member on day 3 or 4 to any questions that remain.
+* [ ] People Ops: Set up meeting with new team member on day 3 or 4 to any questions that remain.
 New team member should have gone through handbook and guide meeting with specific questions after having reviewed onboarding process.
 * [ ] New team member: Login to Lastpass and set up secure passwords per the handbook (insert link to security section on how to use LP).
 * [ ] Business Office manager: Add Bluejeans account (if necessary)
 * [ ] Business Office manager: Add to GitLab Dropbox